 Activities can be divided into form-based and black-box activities.
-In object-aware processes typically, during activity execution, the values of object attributes can be accessed.
-While form-based activities provide input fields (e.g., text-fields or checkboxes) for writing and data fields for reading selected attribute values of object instances, black-box activities enable complex computations or integration of advanced functionalities (e.g., sending emails or invoking web services).
+While form-based activities provide input fields (e.g., text-fields or checkboxes) for writing and data fields for reading selected attribute values of object instances, black-box activities enable complex computations or integration of advanced functionalities (e.g., sending e-mails or invoking web services).

-Form-based activities can be further divided into instance-specific activities, batch activities and context-specific activities depending on the number of object instances they apply to.

-Instance-specific activities correspond to exactly one object instance (cf. Fig. 3a).
+Form-based activities can be further divided into instance-specific activities, batch activities and context-specific activities.
+Instance-specific activities correspond to exactly one object instance (cf. Fig. 4a).
 When executing such activity, attributes of that object instance can be read, written or updated using a form (e.g., the form an applicant can use for entering his application data).
-A context-sensitive activity additionally includes fields corresponding to higher-level or lower-level object instances (cf. Fig. 3b).
+A context-sensitive activity additionally includes fields corresponding to higher-level or lower-level object instances (cf. Fig. 4b).
 When integrating lower-level object instances, usually, a collection of object instances is considered.
 For example, when an employee fills in a review, additional information about the corresponding application should be provided (i.e., attributes belonging to the application for which the review is requested).
-Furthermore, employees may change the value for attribute comment of the application object instances in one go, i.e., attribute values are assigned to all selected object instances using one form (cf. Fig. 3c); e.g., a personnel officer might want to flag a collection of reviews as "evaluated" in one go.
+Furthermore, employees may change the value for attribute comment of the application object instance.
+Finally, batch activities allow users to change a collection of object instances using one form (cf. Fig. 4c); e.g., a personnel officer might want to flag a collection of reviews as "evaluated" in one go.
 Or as soon as an applicant is hired for a job, for all other applications value reject should be assignable to attribute decision by filling one form.

-Fig. 3: Basic types of form-based activities
+Fig. 4: Basic types of form-based activities

 Object-aware processes provide a process-oriented view in which mandatory activities are assigned to responsible users at the right point in time as well as a data-oriented view in which object instances can be accessed at any point in time using optional activities.
-Both form-based and black-box activities may either be optional or mandatory.
-In the latter case, their execution is required for process execution.